Despite what you may have seen on social media, making truly epic memories doesn’t require travel, stress, or expensive supplies.

 In fact, many of life’s best memories will be made simply and stress-free, right in your own backyard.

 They’re the peaceful early-morning breakfasts on the porch and the late-night board games under the stars.
-They’re the firefly catching, the s’mores making, and most importantly, they’re the people that make these moments shine.
+They’re the firefly catching, the s’mores making, and most importantly, the people that make these moments shine.

 Below you’ll discover simple but fun things to do outside in your backyard that will spark wonder in your kids and effortlessly bring your family together to create the smiles and laughter of a lifetime.